Matilda of Flanders: Duchess of Normandy

-When William was preparing to invade England, Matilda outfitted a ship, the Mora, out of her own funds and gave it to him.
-Additionally, William gave Normandy to his wife during his absence.
+When William embarked on the Norman Conquest of England, he sailed in his flagship Mora, which Matilda had given him.
+William appointed Matilda as regent for the Duchy of Normandy during his absence.
 Matilda successfully guided the duchy through this period in the name of her fourteen-year-old son; no major uprisings or unrest occurred.
 She served as regent in Normandy during the absence of William six times: in 1066–1067, in 1067–1068, in 1069, in 1069–1072, in 1074 and, finally, in 1075–1076.

-Even after William conquered England and became its king, she delayed her visit to her new kingdom until she could be crowned on Pentecost (Whit Sunday) in 1068, almost two years after it was won.
-Despite William's conquest, she spent most of her time in Normandy, governing the duchy, supporting her brother's interests in Flanders, and sponsoring ecclesiastic houses there.
-Only one of her children was born in England; Henry was born in Yorkshire when Matilda accompanied her husband in the Harrying of the North.
-She arrived in England in April 1068 and was crowned alongside William, who was re-crowned at the same time in order to demand the court's respect.

 Queen of England

-Matilda was crowned queen on 11 May 1068 in Westminster Abbey during the feast of Pentecost, in a ceremony presided over by the archbishop of York.
+Matilda travelled for the first time to England in April 1068, nearly two years after William conquered England.
+She was crowned queen on 11 May 1068 in Westminster Abbey during the feast of Pentecost (Whit Sunday), in a ceremony presided over by the archbishop of York.
 Three new phrases were incorporated to cement the importance of a queen, stating that she was divinely placed by God, shared in royal power, and blessed her people by her power and virtue.
 Her claims to authority were enhanced through a special acclamation, or laudes, crafted especially for her.
+William was re-crowned at the same time in order to demand the court's respect.